-On May 2, 2023, AFG announced that it has entered into a definitive agreement whereby AFG will purchase Crop Risk Services ("CRS") from American International Group ("AIG").
+On July 3, 2023, AFG completed the acquisition of Crop Risk Services ("CRS") from American International Group ("AIG").
 CRS is a primary crop insurance general agent based in Decatur, Illinois, with crop year 2022 gross written premiums of approximately \$1.2 billion and was the seventh largest provider of multi-peril crop insurance in the United States based on 2022 premiums.
-Under the terms of the transaction, AFG will pay AIG approximately \$240 million (which includes an estimated \$30 million in net tangible assets) in cash at closing.
-AFG expects to use cash on hand to fund the acquisition and the parties anticipate the closing to take place during the third quarter of 2023, subject to obtaining required regulatory approvals and the satisfaction of other customary closing conditions.
+At closing, AFG paid AIG approximately \$235 million (based on an estimated \$25 million in net tangible assets) using cash on hand.
+The sale is subject to post-closing adjustments which are expected to be finalized during the third quarter of 2023.
+The purchase price in excess of the net tangible assets acquired (\$210 million) will be recorded as a combination of amortizing intangible assets (primarily related to existing agency relationships) and goodwill.
+AFG expensed \$3 million of acquisition expenses incurred.